hersonhebert/fibos_py/README.md

     pip install biopython
     pip install numpy
     pip install pymol

+Furthermore, the installation of the 'testresources' package is still necessary.
+To perform the installation, you should use the following command:

+For Python 2:

+    sudo apt install python-testresources

+For Python 3:

+    sudo apt install python3-testresources

 Note: These additional libraries are also required:
  - os
  - shutil